erkin/ponysay/README.md

-`ponysay` - A cowsay wrapper with ponies.
+`ponysay` - A cowsay wrapper for ponies.

 ![Derp](http://i.imgur.com/xOJbE.png)

 Today your terminal, tomorrow the world!

 Installation on Linux (or other Unix)
 -------------------------------------

-If you do not already have `cowsay` you will need to install it

-    apt-get install cowsay # assuming dpkg
+First of all, you need `cowsay` from your local repositories.
+Obtain it from [here](http://www.nog.net/~tony/warez/cowsay.shtml) if you wish to compile it yourself.

-[Download](https://github.com/erkin/ponysay/downloads) the latest project.
-In the terminal, `cd` into the ponysay directory and run
+[Download](https://github.com/erkin/ponysay/downloads) or clone the project.
+In the terminal, `cd` into the ponysay directory and `make install`.

-    sudo make

-This will install ponysay into the $PREFIX (`/usr` by default).
-In order to use ponysay, run
+This will install ponysay into the $PREFIX (`/usr` by default, meaning you may need to make as root).

+In order to use ponysay, run:

-    ponysay "I am just the cutest pony"
+    ponysay "I am just the cutest pony!"

 Or if you have a specific pony in your mind: